-I’m often asked how many hours a week competitive gymnasts train but there are many factors that affect the number of hours including age, level and which discipline the gymnast is in.
+I’m regularly asked by curious parents and gymnastics fans how often do gymnasts train but there’s no straightforward answer.
+Many factors affect the number of training hours including age, level and the discipline the gymnast is in.

 Let’s get into this!